← All Neighbourhood Guides

 Colonel Samuel Smith Park Is Better Than Its Profile Suggests

 Most Torontonians who do not live in Long Branch have never been to Colonel Samuel Smith Park.
-The park is significantly larger and more varied than its relative obscurity implies: outdoor skating, sailing access, a dog off-leash area, extensive waterfront trails, and lake swimming in summer.
-It is one of the reasons long-term residents describe Long Branch with more affection than its price point would lead you to expect.
+The park is significantly larger and more varied than its relative obscurity implies: an artificial-ice skating trail, sailing access, a dog off-leash area, and extensive waterfront trails.
+It is one of the reasons Long Branch tends to inspire more affection than its price point would lead you to expect.

 Flood Zone Mapping Matters on Western-Edge Streets

 Etobicoke Creek, which forms the western boundary of Long Branch with Mississauga, has a documented flood history, including significant flooding during Hurricane Hazel in 1954.
-The TRCA maintains flood zone mapping that covers some addresses near the creek mouth.
-For any address west of approximately 28th Street and close to the creek, check the TRCA floodplain maps at trca.ca before making an offer.
-It can affect insurability and future development rights.
+The devastated creek-mouth floodplain was later cleared and became Marie Curtis Park.
+The TRCA maintains riverine floodplain mapping that covers some addresses near the creek (a screening tool rather than a formal regulatory determination).
+For any address close to the creek at the western edge, check the TRCA floodplain maps at trca.ca before making an offer, as it can affect insurability and future development rights.

 03